Public Policy Education and Advocacy

 - Priority Two: Champion the Low Income Housing Tax Credit (LIHTC) and New Markets Tax Credit (NMTC) that are the foundation of affordable housing and community development.

-- Priority Five: Improve federal support for Community Development Financial Institutions like Mercy Loan Fund by advocating for more resources, participation and access, and improvements to the CDFI operating environment.
+- Priority Four: Improve federal support for Community Development Financial Institutions like Mercy Loan Fund by advocating for more resources, participation and access, and improvements to the CDFI operating environment.